drwpow/blog/posts/playfulness-budget.md

   <figcaption>Little Known Goods Carousel animation</figcaption>
 </figure>

-2 pain points that are the bane of my online shopping experience: image carousels and zoom views (usually which are baked into the same component).
+Two pain points are the bane of my online shopping experience: image carousels and zoom views (usually which are baked into the same component).
 I find it unwieldy on particular devices—usually it‘s built with largely mobile or desktop in mind at the expense of the other.
 Further, the actions aren’t always clear, with hover, click, and manual zoom yielding wildly different outcomes depending